 3. At the conclusion of our coaching engagement, this client shared his additional learnings through our coaching: “Speak less, listen more, try to understand.
 View with the eyes of someone else: asking what, how questions (modeled by his coach!).
 Like game of chess.”
 This is the opposite of doing most of the talking.

 East meets West: In contrast to the challenging question I posed this direct communicating Western client, with an Eastern more indirect communicating client we experienced more of a flow, sharing of intuition.
 “Like you are thinking my thoughts,” my Eastern client reported.
 In this case I adjusted my cultural communication style to achieve successful results.

-You are invited to: Apply for a strategy session to discover how Executive Leadership, Team and Mentor Coaching and Speaking with Cultural Intelligence will benefit you, your team, organization and stakeholders.
+You are invited to: Apply for a strategy session to discover how Executive Leadership, Team and Mentor Coaching and Speaking with Cultural Intelligence (and ego checks!) will benefit you, your team, organization and stakeholders.

 To our success-we are in this together!